On this page

 Security within the Pacific

-The Pacific faces a number of security challenges that, as part of the region, face New Zealand as well.
+The Pacific faces a number of security challenges that, as part of the region, are also faced by New Zealand.
 For that reason, security is a core component of our relationships in the Pacific.
 Challenges include transboundary security threats, including climate change, transnational crime, and cybercrime.

 In 2018, Pacific Islands Forum Leaders agreed a new declaration, the Boe Declaration on Regional Security(external link), which responds to a more complex environment with an expanded concept of security, and calls for closer coordination in the Pacific region.
-This, along with the Pacific Islands Forum’s Framework for Pacific Regionalism, guides our engagement on security issues.
+Alongside traditional security, challenges include climate change, human security, environmental and resource security, transnational crime, and cyber security.

 New Zealand agencies – such as Police, Customs, and Immigration – work closely with their Pacific counterparts to strengthen border security.
-New Zealand’s Transnational Crime Unit works closely with the Pacific Transnational Crime Coordination Centre in Apia, and supports Pacific Transnational Crime Units in Tonga, Cook Islands, and Niue.
-New Zealand Police and Customs work with Police and customs in Fiji, Samoa, Tonga and the Cook Islands on the Pacific Detector Dog Programme
+New Zealand’s Transnational Crime Unit works closely with the Pacific Transnational Crime Coordination Centre in Apia, and national Pacific Transnational Crime Units throughout the region.
+New Zealand Police and Customs work with Police and customs in Fiji, Samoa, Tonga and the Cook Islands on the Pacific Detector Dog Programme.

-New Zealand also provides monitoring, control and surveillance support that helps Pacific countries to protect their fisheries from illegal, unreported, and unregulated fishing.
+New Zealand also provides monitoring, control and surveillance support that work with Pacific countries to protect their fisheries from illegal, unreported, and unregulated fishing.

 Pacific Security Fund

-We also administer the Pacific Security Fund (NZD$2.7 million each year), which is used by New Zealand agencies to support Pacific countries.
-The initiatives we fund include ethical leadership training delivered through the New Zealand Defence Force, improving aviation security capability and providing equipment, and helping Pacific countries to comply with international maritime codes and regulations.
+We also administer the Pacific Security Fund (NZD$1 million each year), which is used by New Zealand agencies to support Pacific countries.

 For more information on the PSF, including the application process, please contact us on psf@mfat.govt.nz.